 In October 2011, new guidance was issued on accounting for costs associated with acquiring or renewing insurance contracts.
 The new guidance changed how insurance companies account for acquisition costs, particularly in determining what costs are deferrable.
-The new requirements are effective beginning in the first quarter of 2012 and we have adopted them prospectively.
-Under the new guidance in effect, we deferred \$1.5 million of acquisition costs in the first quarter of 2012.
-In the first quarter of 2011 we deferred \$1.3 million in acquisition costs and under the new guidance we would have deferred \$1.8 million of such costs.
-Acquisition costs are not deferred on a statutory accounting basis, therefore this new guidance has no impact on our statutory capital.
+The new requirements were effective beginning in the first quarter of 2012 and we have adopted them prospectively.
+Under the new guidance in effect, for the three and nine months ended September 30, 2012, we deferred \$2.6 million and \$6.7 million of acquisition costs, respectively.
+For the three and nine months ended September 30, 2011, we deferred \$1.2 million and \$3.9 million in acquisition costs, respectively, and under the new guidance we would have deferred \$1.8 million and \$5.2 million of such costs, respectively.
+Acquisition costs are not deferred on a statutory accounting basis; therefore this new guidance has no impact on our statutory capital.